Haris-Aamir/Basic-file-management-AI-agent-GUI/README.md

 2. Type prompts to manage your files, such as "Delete all files with the text files" or "Move all images to a folder named 'Images'".
 3. The AI model will understand your prompts and perform the actions.

-   **Warninf this sometime make mistakes, may delete important files,Be careful**
+   **Warning this sometime make mistakes, may delete important files,Be careful**

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.